Click on the link for more information:

 For faculty wanting a more integrated approach to research education, you can work with Nadine to have her embedded in your face-to-face class and/or your Canvas Course Site.
 Email Nadine at firstname.lastname@example.org for more information.

-Nadine will design research skills sessions around the specific skills students need to be successful on your research assignments, for example:
+Nadine will design research education for your course around the specific skills students need to be successful on your research assignments, for example: